iameas/artemis/README.md

   Download for Windows, Mac, and Linux available on our dedicated website at [www.drauig.com/artemis](https://www.drauig.com/artemis).

 - **Smartwatch**:
-  Artemis Kim can also be installed on your smartwatch for seamless, on-the-go access.
+  Artemis is also available for installation on your smartwatch for seamless, on-the-go access.

 ---

 ## How to Use

-1. **Download** Artemis Kim from the **Google Play Store**, **Apple App Store**, or from our website for desktop and smartwatch.
+1. **Download** Artemis from the **Google Play Store**, **Apple App Store**, or from our website for desktop and smartwatch.
 2. **Install** the app on your device.
 3. **Set up** your profile and preferences.
-Artemis Kim will learn about your needs and style.
+Artemis will learn about your needs and style.
-4. **Start talking** to Artemis Kim — ask questions, set reminders, or simply have a conversation.
+4. **Start interacting** with Artemis — ask questions, set reminders, or simply have a conversation.
 5. **Enjoy** a truly personalized AI assistant that evolves with you.

 ---

-## Get Involved

-Artemis Kim is constantly evolving and we're building a community around it!
-If you're a developer or AI enthusiast and would like to contribute, we welcome your involvement.
-You can contribute by:

-- Reporting bugs
-- Suggesting new features
-- Participating in our open-source projects (coming soon)
+## Products Powered by Artemis

+Artemis is not just an AI assistant; it's a comprehensive ecosystem.
+Here are the key products that power Artemis:

+- **DyFlow**: Artemis's custom Natural Language Processing (NLP) engine, designed to provide seamless and intelligent language understanding.
+- **DyOS**: A custom-built operating system optimized for high performance and security, designed to enhance the Artemis experience.
+- **Dybase**: A custom database solution ensuring lightning-fast data processing and secure information management.
+- **Drauig Cloud**: A scalable cloud service infrastructure that securely backs up and syncs all your data, ensuring accessibility across multiple devices.

 ---

+## Contribute to Artemis

+We believe in community and collaboration.
+Developers and the public can contribute to the improvement of Artemis, particularly by helping train our **DyFlow** NLP model.

+Visit [https://drau.ct.ws/artemis/contribute](https://drau.ct.ws/artemis/contribute) to get involved in training and enhancing our language model, and be part of the journey to make Artemis even smarter.

+---

 ## License

-Artemis Kim is licensed under the [MIT License](LICENSE).
+Artemis is licensed under the [MIT License](LICENSE).

 ---